jantman/biweeklybudget/docs/source/getting_started.rst

 Getting Started
 ===============

+.. _getting_started.requirements:

 Requirements
 ------------

+**Note:** Alternatively, biweeklybudget is also distributed as a :ref:`Docker container <docker>`.
+Using the dockerized version will eliminate all of these dependencies aside from MySQL and Vault (the latter only if you choose to take advantage of the OFX downloading), both of which you can also run in containers.

 * Python 2.7 or 3.3+ (currently tested with 2.7, 3.3, 3.4, 3.5, 3.6 and developed with 3.6)
 * Python `VirtualEnv <http://www.virtualenv.org/>`_ and ``pip`` (recommended installation method; your OS/distribution should have packages for these)